optimatika/okAlgo/README.md

 # okAlgo

 Idiomatic Kotlin extensions for ojAlgo.
+Still in development.

 Currently work is focused on linear/integer optimization part of the API.
 Closures can flexibly be invoked wherever they are needed.